 - be ready to also attend the summer session, continuing your studies in Legal Writing and Professional Responsibility; and

-- consider petitioning the College of Law to transition into full-time status for the fall semester.
+- consider petitioning the College of Law and Public Service to transition into full-time status for the fall semester.

 Students applying for a spring start are held to the same admission requirements as candidates beginning in the fall semester.
 Once accepted, you’ll begin courses in a collaborative, supportive cohort environment, where you’ll develop connections with your instructors and fellow students and have the chance to bring your unique perspective into classroom discussions.

-The College of Law stresses the importance of developing strong study habits while working toward your JD degree and starts all students, including part-time spring admits, with the Center for Academic and Bar Readiness’s rigorous orientation to instill these methods and establish expectations for your time here.
+The College of Law and Public Service stresses the importance of developing strong study habits while working toward your JD degree and starts all students, including part-time spring admits, with the Student Success Center’s rigorous orientation to instill these methods and establish expectations for your time here.